- 1 Top 5 Covers For Your RV Reviewed

 RV manufacturers recommend that you measure your RV’s dimensions (length, height, and width) yourself and not copy these from the owner’s manual.
 This is because the manual usually doesn’t account for the extended elements, such as the bumper, spare tire, roof ladder, rooftop equipment, etc.

-Ideally, you would measure the RV’s length from the front to the back bumper, using any side surface to project an imaginary straight line between them.
+Ideally, you would measure your RV length from the front to the back bumper, using any side surface to project an imaginary straight line between them.
 The rooftop equipment usually doesn’t add anything over 12 – inches to the manufacturer’s specified height.

 No. The covers are designed in such a way, and with such materials (like plastic D-rings for straps that go under the vehicle’s bottom) that cannot cause damage to an RV’s finish or paint job.